Eastwood vs VCC

 George W. Glennie

 Evidence of the “hand of man” must not be present in any part of the image.
 Photographs of cultivated plants, domestic animals and taxidermy specimens are not allowed.
 The presence of scientific bands or collars is acceptable, but should be minimal.
 HDR and stitching are permitted.
-Note that LGCC uses different criteria for nature and wildlife images than either VCC or CAPA, so please review carefully the digital specifications rules below before submitting your images.

 - Image size should be maximum 1400 pixels on the horizontal x maximum 1050 pixels on the vertical, in JPEG file format and sRGB colour space.

 - There are no restrictions on file size nor resolution.

 - Maximum number of submissions per member is two.